RenierM26/ha-ezviz/README.md

 Real-time `ezviz_push_event` events are unavailable until push recovers; polling does not replace every push-only event.
 Cloud login and the initial camera fetch must still succeed.
 Push shutdown errors do not prevent unloading the integration.
+Unloading waits at most five seconds for push cleanup; if an SDK call is still pending, cleanup continues in the background when that call returns.

 ## Configure per-camera options